 The CWSI (Crop Water Stress Index) is one of the indexes used to describe plant resistance to water insufficiency and consequent water stress.
 Monitoring CWSI values across different potato varieties can help (especially when paired with other evaluated parameters) to classify potatoes into water stress sensitive or resistant varieties.
-The institute uses the Workswell CWSI to monitor the water stress of individual potato varieties.
+The institute uses the Workswell CWSI thermal camera to monitor the water stress of individual potato varieties.

 The Workswell CWSI camera is the only device of its kind.
 It is an LWIR system that can monitor the value of water stress over a large area when mounted on a drone.
 The camera’s output is image information with values ranging from 0 to 1.
 The higher the measured value is within that interval, the higher the value of water stress is for a given crop.
 The camera’s resolution is 640×512.